Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Correspondences on a 2D Topological Lattice Model

 It corresponds to the addition of Berry phases around each Dirac point where the eigenstates around these two points associated to the lowest-energy band are introduced with the same $\varphi$-coherent gauge according to Eq. (\ref{azimuthal}).
 The local gauge potential can be efficiently addressed numerically at the Dirac points through the Taylor formula

 where $\zeta$ is $\pm$ at the $K$ and $K'$ Dirac points respectively.
-The formula (\ref{localmarkerlattice}) is very efficient numerically and reproduces well the quantum phase transition at $M=M_c=3\sqrt{3} t_2$ through the jump of the topological invariant locally resolved at the Dirac points.
-As illustrated in Fig. \ref{Berrygraphs}, this formula works well even when the Berry curvatures vanish at $K$ and $K'$.
+The formula (\ref{localmarkerlattice}) is very efficient numerically and it reproduces well the quantum phase transition at $M=M_c=3\sqrt{3} t_2$ through the jump of the topological invariant locally resolved at the Dirac points.
+As illustrated in Fig. \ref{Berrygraphs}, this formula works well even when the Berry curvatures become very small at $K$ and $K'$.

+At the topological quantum phase transition, the gap is closing at one Dirac point and the half topological invariant can be seen as a $\pi$ Berry phase or $\pi$ winding number related to the massive Dirac point.
+From the discussion on the sphere in Sec. \ref{Monopole}, this formula $C = A_{\varphi}({\bf K}') - A_{\varphi}({\bf K})$ is gauge invariant.
+We emphasize here that the situation of half topological numbers can be then generalized to a region of the parameters space (e.g. a line) associated to the quantum anomalous Hall semimetal \cite{FractionalArticle,KarynSariah1,KarynSariah2}.
+This formalism builds a correspondence with the physics of surface states of three-dimensional insulators \cite{FuKane,SekineNomura,Zhang} which also reveal a massive topological Dirac point with a $\pi$ winding number or half topological invariant (see also Section 4.6 in Ref. \cite{KLHReview}).
+We mention here recent efforts to observe a half-quantized Hall conductance in semimagnetic topological insulator bilayers \cite{Mogi} related to the $C=1/2$ parity anomaly \cite{Haldane}.
+A recent work also reports a half-quantized chiral edge current \cite{Zhuo}.

 We also show another useful aspect of this local representation of topological properties through the Berry curvature itself.
 Swapping from the sphere to the Brillouin zone, it is then possible to evaluate analytically the Berry curvature assuming the linear Dirac approximation for the $d_x$ and $d_y$ components \cite{KarynLight}.
 Including the presence of the term $M$ identical to a Semenoff mass, we generalize the formula found in Ref. \cite{KarynLight} by one of us as